-Simon originally qualified as a solicitor.
+Simon originally qualified as a solicitor before transferring to the Bar.
 He was one of the few solicitor-advocates qualified in both civil and criminal proceedings.
-Although he decided to move across to the Bar in 2015, he exercised higher rights, including before the Supreme Court in a key secret justice case, since 2003.
+He has exercised higher rights, including before the Supreme Court in a key secret justice case, since 2003.

 His experience as a solicitor means he understands the pressures on those who instruct him and can often assist with an early and informal view on the merits of a case, advice and assistance on case management and where necessary preparation.